 Since its listing on the NRHP, the plantation house has been significantly altered.
 Modern alterations include the replacement of the original window sashes that were in place in 1975; the reconstruction of the façade portico; the installation of the wall dormer on the east elevation; the reconstruction of the east elevation porch; and the extensive remodeling of the south wing.
 Additionally, the historic setting of the property has been diminished through the construction of a series of early twenty-first century agricultural buildings and structures associated with the property's recent use as a commercial entertainment venue.
-Considering the extensive changes that have occurred to the principal house and to the immediate grounds within proximity to the plantation house, TRC recommends that Willow Oaks does not retain sufficient integrity to remain listed on the NRHP.
+Considering the extensive changes that have occurred to the principal house and to the immediate grounds within proximity to the plantation house, it is TRC's opinion that Willow Oaks does not retain sufficient integrity to remain listed on the NRHP.
+As the property is NRHP listed, however, TRC conducted an assessment of potential effects for the property.